Far-left politics: Economics and class

 The goal of far-left politics is to create a classless society.
 It seeks a post-capitalist world without exploitation, oppression, or class inequality.
-Here every individual would have access to basic necessities while prosperity and knowledge would be shared.
 This is often described as communist society, though terms such as socialism or democratisation may be used to describe a similar concept.

 Under a communist society as envisioned by the far left, all means of production would be owned collectively and resources would be subject to distribution according to need.
 The specific nature of this society is not strictly defined, but it is generally agreed among the far-left that it would be self-governing and extend globally.
 The method to bring about communist society became the primary distinction among far-left ideologies as they developed, and ideas of how communist society should function changed over time.
 While the far-left historically opposed social democracy over its reformist nature, the post-Soviet far-left accuses social democracy of being too comfortable with neoliberalism.

 Far-left groups support redistribution of income and wealth and advocate equality of outcome over equal opportunity.
 Equal rights are typically given higher priority than individual rights.
 It argues that capitalism and consumerism cause social inequality and advocate their dissolution.
 Some far-left groups also support the abolition of private property.
-Far-left movements became increasingly anti-industrialist beginning in the 1960s.
+Far-left movements became increasingly pro-environmentalist beginning in the 1960s.
 The far-left rejects neoliberalism, but it also rejects centre-left ideas like social democracy and Keynesian economics.
 It supports social advances within capitalism, but only as temporary measures until capitalism's abolition.
 It expresses support for groups that are otherwise excluded from economic prosperity.

 As an extension of left-wing politics, the far-left maintains that inequality is a fixable problem.
 European populist left politics share many of the values of centre-left politics, including cosmopolitanism, altruism, and egalitarianism.
 By the 21st century, the European far-left expressed interest in many political issues traditionally associated with progressivism, including cost of living, housing shortages, and identity politics.